MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-enabled-by-arc-quickstart.md

 When the response to a request is "accepted" (202), it means that the resources are currently being created.
 To track the provisioning state of these resources, you can poll the location header that was returned in the response from the previous call.
 Typically, this process requires waiting for approximately one minute.

-A response of type "conflict" (409) means the resources already exist for the subscription, use the get command to retrive the keys.
+A response of type "conflict" (409) means the resources already exist for the subscription, use the get command to retrieve the keys.

 ### Get AI resources keys